-Simply put, CBD oil is a highly concentrated oil form of cannabidiol (CBD).
+Simply put, it is a highly concentrated oil form of cannabidiol (CBD).

 The oil is extracted from a marijuana plant that contains high levels of CBD.
 Once extracted, the CBD oil is often diluted with another carrier oil, like coconut or MCT oil.
-A higher concentration of CBD within a CBD oil product means higher potency.
+A higher concentration of CBD means higher potency.

 CBD is legal in Canada and regulated along with all phytocannabinoids under the Cannabis Act.
 The date this act began was October 17, 2018.

-Be aware that crossing into the US or another country with this CBD products is prohibited.
+Be aware that crossing into the US or another country as cannabis products are prohibited.
 Many CBD users don’t realize this, which is why the number of Canadians detained at border crossings continues to increase.